 This is an interesting question but one that makes sense.

 Many people believe that refrigerant needs to be constantly topped off in an air conditioner, like gasoline in a car, but that’s just not the case.
 Refrigerant is not fuel, it’s housed in your AC within a closed-loop system.
-This means that your AC is installed with all of the refrigerant it will every need throughout its lifespan.
-It does not consume refrigerant and it will never need to be topped off or “recharged” unless there is a leak.
+This means that your AC is installed with all of the refrigerant it will ever need throughout its lifespan, and most AC systems last 10–15 years with maintenance.
+It does not consume refrigerant and it will never need to be topped off or “recharged” unless there is a leak, which is why certified technicians should diagnose the issue and recommend air conditioning maintenance when needed.
+Older equipment that still uses Freon may also be better replaced than repeatedly repaired, and experienced technicians can help you make that call.

 - Poor efficiency.
-A system that’s low on refrigerant will be unable to operated efficiently, causing your energy bills to rise.
+A system that’s low on refrigerant will be unable to operate efficiently, causing your energy bills to rise and may be a sign the overall HVAC system is not working correctly.

 - Bad temperature control.
-If you’re constantly adjusting the thermostat, then you might have a system that’s unable to reach your demands due to loss of refrigerant.
+If you’re constantly adjusting the thermostat, noticing warm air, dealing with weak airflow, or experiencing uneven cooling, then you might have a system that’s unable to reach your demands due to loss of refrigerant.

 - A strange smell.
 Many people report a “sweet, chloroform-like” scent from leaking refrigerant.
 It can be dangerous in large quantities, so be sure to get this addressed ASAP.